 The Form I-94 provides proof of the beneficiary's entry as a parolee and the date by which the beneficiary must depart the United States.
-Parole ends on the date the parole period expires, when the
+Parole ends on the date the parole period expires, when the beneficiary departs the United States, or when the beneficiary acquires another immigration status, whichever occurs first.
+If an Afghan national presents an I-94 card with a class of admission of either "DT" or "OAR," this indicates they have been paroled into the United States.
+Note that according to CBP codes, "DT" stands for parole

 &lt;sup>1 Visa number availability for special immigrants can be determined by consulting the Department of State's monthly Visa Bulletin and referring to preference category 4 of the employment-based numbers.
-See Department of State, the Visa Bulletin, https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html
+See Department of State, the Visa Bulletin, https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html.

-As of September 2021, this category is "current."
+As of October 2021, this category is "current."
 Family-based preference categories are available at the same link.